June 2026

 Save for our support companies, Sparx will not share Student Data, Teacher Data or Parent Data with third parties without the prior written permission of the relevant school.
 However, we may share anonymised data sets with third parties without restriction, including for research, product development and other business purposes.

-As data processors of School Personal Data, we follow the legal basis for processing defined by the school as controller.
-For more information please see our article here.
+As data processors of School Data and Usage Data, we follow the legal basis for processing defined by the school as controller.
+For more information, please see our article here.

 In order to provide the Sparx Product via a web browser, we will place cookies on users' devices.
 Cookies are used to collect standard internet log and user behaviour information.
 This information is used to provide core functionality of the Sparx Product, ensure security, track the use of the Sparx Product and to compile statistical reports.
 These cookies are not used to target users of the Sparx Product with online advertising.
 A summary of the cookies set by the Sparx Product can be found below.